flakzilla/cr2020-TRIAC-mod/README.md

 # Yamaha CR-2020 TRIAC power switch mod PCB
-Cheap and convenient PCB for the famous TRIAC power swith mod.
+Cheap and convenient PCB for the famous TRIAC power switch mod.
 This board is meant for the Yamaha CR-2020 (and includes installation instructions targeting that device), but ought to work with anything that can support the TRIAC mod.

 ![Finished Board](img/board_complete_no_heatsink.jpg?raw=true "Finished Board (no heatsink)")